DougReeder/elfland-glider/README.md

 Take advantage of spatial audio.
 A waterfall which roars when you're near can get by with less animation.

 Check out  [Where can I find assets?](https://aframe.io/docs/0.8.0/introduction/faq.html#where-can-i-find-assets)

+You should use [aframe-look-controls-z](https://www.npmjs.com/package/aframe-look-controls-z) instead of aframe-look-controls, so in magic window mode, the virtual horizon stays parallel to the real horizon.

+You probably should use [aframe-simple-sun-sky](https://www.npmjs.com/package/aframe-simple-sun-sky) to save the GPU for the terrain (unless it's night).

+Consider whether [aframe-dust-component](https://www.npmjs.com/package/aframe-dust-component) would help the user orient him/herself.
+(For Safari or Edge, you should polyfill requestIdleCallback.)

 ## Developing